 With the permission of the professor under whose supervision the paper is written, it may also be used to satisfy the requirements of the Law School's Upper Level Writing Requirement, if consistent with these requirements, or any individual course.
 However, just because a paper satisfies the requirements of a particular course or the Law School's Writing Requirement does not mean that it will automatically satisfy the requirements of the Concentration in Criminal Law and Innocence Program.

-Students should consult with one of the Directors early in the process if they have any questions.
+Students should consult with the Director early in the process if they have any questions.

 Completion of the Program

 Before the period for course registration is closed in the semester in which the student intends to graduate, he or she must submit a report to the designated Director indicating how he or she has met the requirements of the Concentration.

 No student may receive the Concentration without the approval of the Director, and the Director retains the discretion to drop a student from the Concentration program for failure to comply with any of the requirements or for other good cause.